 - Granulated sugar - simple fine white granulated sugar is best for these brownies and for the cheesecake.
 I do not recommend substituting with brown sugar because brown sugar has a coarser texture and it will be more difficult for it to dissolve to make the shiny top.

-- Pure vanilla extract – vanilla is essential to enhance the flavour of the chocolate and is the main flavor in the cheesecake.
+- Pure vanilla extract - vanilla is essential to enhance the flavor of the chocolate and is the main flavor in the cheesecake.
 I like this Madagascar Bourbon Vanilla extract.

 - All purpose flour - regular all purpose flour is perfect to make fudgy brownies.
 Use unbleached flour which will give you that nice dense texture.